Did Trump Just Kill The Trump Trade?

 Tuesday's action is also evidence of the fact that Trump seems to have virtually no conception of the extent to which his every utterance moves markets.
 Either that or he just doesn't care.

-That's not an attempt to criticize him, it's just to say that given how he's pushed around individual names (e.g. Lockheed Martin, Toyota, GM, etc.) it should have occurred to him that criticizing a Republican border tax plan that many on the sellside predicted would contribute to further dollar strength and explicitly saying that the dollar is "too strong" had the potential to send shockwaves through markets.
+That's not an attempt to criticize him, it's just to say that given how he's pushed around individual names (e.g. Lockheed Martin (NYSE:LMT), Toyota (NYSE:TM), GM (NYSE:GM), etc.), it should have occurred to him that criticizing a Republican border tax plan that many on the sellside predicted would contribute to further dollar strength and explicitly saying that the dollar is "too strong" had the potential to send shockwaves through markets.
 It also should have occurred to Trump that his comments would be confusing.
 Here's one headline that hit around 2 a.m.:

 - Trump's Strong Dollar Comment Puzzling Traders, Macquarie Says